silvabrian/tech-talk-rmarkdown/presentation/R Markdown.md

 - When it looks the way you want it, then go into R Markdown and make the changes there

 Embedding tables in R markdown is pretty simple with code chunk options
-- The results=‘asis’ option tells markdown to take the output of the R code and embed it directly into the HTML (or LaTex)
+- The results=‘asis’ option tells markdown to take the output of the R code and embed it directly into the HTML (or LaTeX)
-- This means that you can have code that generates HTML or LaTex
+- This means that you can have code that generates HTML or LaTeX

 Summary